Stem Cell Basics

 Stem cells are distinguished from other cell types by two important characteristics.
 First, they are unspecialized cells capable of renewing themselves through cell division, sometimes after long periods of inactivity.
 Second, under certain physiologic or experimental conditions, they can be induced to become tissue- or organ-specific cells with special functions.
 In some organs, such as the gut and bone marrow, stem cells regularly divide to repair and replace worn out or damaged tissues.
 In other organs, however, such as the pancreas and the heart, stem cells only divide under special conditions.

 Until recently, scientists primarily worked with two kinds of stem cells from animals and humans: embryonic stem cells and non-embryonic "somatic" or "adult" stem cells.
 The functions and characteristics of these cells will be explained in this document.
-Scientists discovered ways to derive embryonic stem cells from early mouse embryos nearly 30 years ago, in 1981.
+Scientists discovered ways to derive embryonic stem cells from early mouse embryos more than 30 years ago, in 1981.
 The detailed study of the biology of mouse stem cells led to the discovery, in 1998, of a method to derive stem cells from human embryos and grow the cells in the laboratory.
 These cells are called human embryonic stem cells.
 The embryos used in these studies were created for reproductive purposes through in vitro fertilization procedures.
 When they were no longer needed for that purpose, they were donated for research with the informed consent of the donor.
 In 2006, researchers made another breakthrough by identifying conditions that would allow some specialized adult cells to be "reprogrammed" genetically to assume a stem cell-like state.
 This new type of stem cell, called induced pluripotent stem cells (iPSCs), will be discussed in a later section of this document.

 Stem cells are important for living organisms for many reasons.
-In the 3- to 5-day-old embryo, called a blastocyst, the inner cells give rise to the entire body of the organism, including all of the many specialized cell types and organs such as the heart, lung, skin, sperm, eggs and other tissues.
+In the 3- to 5-day-old embryo, called a blastocyst, the inner cells give rise to the entire body of the organism, including all of the many specialized cell types and organs such as the heart, lungs, skin, sperm, eggs and other tissues.
 In some adult tissues, such as bone marrow, muscle, and brain, discrete populations of adult stem cells generate replacements for cells that are lost through normal wear and tear, injury, or disease.

 Given their unique regenerative abilities, stem cells offer new potentials for treating diseases such as diabetes, and heart disease.
 However, much work remains to be done in the laboratory and the clinic to understand how to use these cells for cell-based therapies to treat disease, which is also referred to as regenerative or reparative medicine.